Filkolev/DHT22-sensor-driver/README.md

 (Linux raspberrypi 4.4.34-v7+ #930).
 The sensor is connected to the Pi via a breadboard.

-This driver uses the Linux kernel gpio API to trigger the sensor, and processes the data received by calculating the time intervals between interrupts (a transition from HIGH to LOW or from LOW to HIGH state).
+This driver uses the Linux kernel GPIO API to trigger the sensor, and processes the data received by calculating the time intervals between interrupts (a transition from HIGH to LOW or from LOW to HIGH state).